glebm/order_query/README.md

 p.position #=> 5
 ```

+You can use `before` and `after` to build pagination.
+Both method accepts an additional boolean argument to decide if
+the relation should include the given point or not.
+By default they don't, if you want to include it use `before(true)`
+or `after(true)`.

 Looping to the first / last record is enabled for `next` / `previous` by default.
 Pass `false` to disable:

 ```ruby